tay-bird/birdnest-aboutme/employment.rst

 :What:

-    As a member of the NOC Tools Team, I am responsible for the development and maintenance of automation solutions.
-I work in cooperation with three excellent coworkers towards the common goal of automating ourselves out of our NOC SysAdmin positions.

-    I planned, developed, and maintained two internal services at Demonware:
-    :ref:`Neversleep` and :ref:`Jarvis`.
-I also have a number of scripts to my name that produce weekly management reports, manage Google Calendar events, create and update JIRA tickets, and other routine tasks.
+    As a member of the NOC Tools Team, I was tasked with the development and maintenance of automation software.
+I planned, developed, and maintained two internal services at Demonware: :ref:`Neversleep` and :ref:`Jarvis`.
+I also wrote numerous scripts on request from team members to produce weekly management reports, manage Google Calendar events, create and update JIRA tickets, and other routine tasks.

 :Stats: